yeti-switch/doc/docs/en/yeti-ui-routing.rst

         call from the customer.
 If not - the call will be dropped.
 Just a prefix must be used here, not a regular expression.
     Dst number min length
+        Minimal length of destination number allowed for this Customer Auth.
         ****TODO****
     Dst number max length
         ****TODO****
+        Maximum length of destination number allowed for this Customer Auth.
     Uri Domain
         If specified, YETI checks the domain part of the URI for every call, and drops calls if the domain part is not the same as specified.